bnomei/kirby-styledmap/readme.md

 Kirby CMS Tag and Page Method to print a regular or styled google map.

 **NOTE:** This is not a free plugin.
 In order to use it on a production server, you need to buy a license.
-For details on Kirby Opener's license model, scroll down to the License section of this document.
+For details on Kirby Styledmap's license model, scroll down to the License section of this document.

 ## Key Features